LUH-CHI/chiffee/README.md

 # Chiffee

-A simple web server we use for buying coffee and sweets at the institute of Computational Health Informatics of Leibniz Universität Hannover.
+A simple web server we use for buying coffee and sweets at the institute of Computational Health Informatics of the Leibniz Universität Hannover.

 ## Disclaimer